mbrooker/mbrooker-blog/_posts/2026-05-18-whats-easy-whats-hard.md

 2. <a name="foot2"></a> The MacBook on my desk can add 64 bit numbers about something like 100,000,000,000 times faster than I can.
 3. <a name="foot3"></a> Drawn with [CircuitLab](https://www.circuitlab.com), and adapted from this [Electronics StackExchange Answer](https://electronics.stackexchange.com/a/78298).
 In reality, a few more passive components are needed.
 4. <a name="foot4"></a> If you're not familiar with this stuff, here's an intuition for how this works.
 The *opamp* (the triangle) tries to adjust its output (on the right) so the two inputs are the same.
 So if you take the output, and multiply it by itself, then feed it into one of the inputs, it'll set the output to the square root of the input.
 If you are familiar with this stuff, I apologize deeply for that explanation.
+5. <a name="foot5"></a> I mean something on the scale of, say, [RocksDB](https://rocksdb.org/) or InnoDB, not something on the scale of [Aurora DSQL](https://aws.amazon.com/rds/aurora/dsql/) or even PostgreSQL.
+I think these large-scale distributed systems are going to be harder to hill climb to, at least for the future I can see.